-Solicitors Specialising in Disagreements Between Freeholders and Leaseholders
+Solicitors Specialising in Legal Action Between Freeholders and Leaseholders

 Owning your freehold.
 If you own the buildings and land of your property, you are a freeholder.
 Freeholders are responsible for the property they own, including matters such as maintenance, noise, and boundary disputes.
 The freeholder is ultimately responsible for the land on which your property is located.